 Forbidden Words in Writing Introductory, Thesis, and Conclusion

 All the rules about proper word usage listed above refer to all the essay paragraphs.
-However, we would like you to be aware of some common mistakes made in essay parts to avoid them effectively.
+However, our best essay writing service would like you to be aware of some common mistakes made in essay parts to avoid them effectively.